MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-move-reporting-services-role.md

    b.
 Open a command prompt window using the Run as Administrator option and run the tool as follows: `ResetSRS.exe <SQL Server instance name>`.
 Here, SQL Server instance name is the SQL Server instance that SQL Reporting Services is installed on, such as **Instance1**.
 If SQL Server is using the default instance, enter **MSSQLSERVER**.
    d.
 Configure the report server Web service and portal URL, and report server database using the Reporting Services Configuration tool.
 For more information, see [Configure a Report Server (Reporting Services Native Mode)](https://docs.microsoft.com/sql/reporting-services/report-server/configure-a-report-server-reporting-services-native-mode).

-## Verify the installation of your report server
+## Verify the installation of SQL Report server

 1. Run the Reporting Services Configuration tool and connect to the report server instance you just installed.
 The Web Service URL page includes a link to the Report Server Web service.
 Click the link to verify you can access the server.
 2. Open a browser and type the report server URL in the address bar.
 The address consists of the server name and the virtual directory name that you specified for the report server during setup.
 By default, the report server virtual directory is named **ReportServer**.
 You can use the following URL to verify report server installation: *http://<computer name>/ReportServer<_instance name>*.
 The URL will be different if you installed the report server as a named instance.